Atelier User Guide

 Viewing Past Builds

-- Select your app and click the Deploy tab.
+- Select your app and click the Deploy tab (the History sub-tab is the default).

 - You’ll see a list of all builds, newest first.